Using the Optional T-locks with the Single Channel MF Film Holderä

 film holding channel.

-Now, gently insert one side
+Now, gently

-you will risk damaging the T-Lock to the point where it will not adequately
+Any more than this and you will risk damaging the T-Lock to the point

-hold itself in place.
+where it will not adequately hold itself in place.

-Now apply gentle pressure to the other side of the
+Now apply gentle pressure to the other

-T-Lock until it pops down into the film holding channel.
+side of the T-Lock until it pops down into the film holding channel.
 Continue applying downward pressure evenly on

 the T-Lock to firmly seat it into the film holding channel.
 While you don’t want to over exert pressure